Berry - Kangaroo Valley

 Source / Links: Link 1 Link 2

-A 266-hectare master planned community in the new suburb of Badagarang, north of Nowra, designed to deliver between 2,000 and 2,500 new homes over the next decade.
-The development includes a local shopping center, diverse housing types, parks and open spaces, supporting road infrastructure, and enhanced transport networks.
-The project has completed the Gateway determination process and draft Development Controls and Local Infrastructure Contributions Framework were exhibited in August-September 2024 to guide future development.
+A 266-hectare master planned community in the new suburb of Badagarang, north of Nowra along Moss Vale Road between Bomaderry and Cambewarra Village, spanning the existing rural localities of Cambewarra and Meroo Meadow.
+Expected to deliver between 2,000 and 2,500 new homes (potentially up to 3,000) over the next decade, including a local shopping centre, diverse housing types, parks and open spaces, tree-lined boulevards, access to unique landscapes and views, and supporting road infrastructure including enhanced transport networks and active transport options.
+Infrastructure includes wastewater and water systems like sewer pumping stations, rising mains, water mains, and a new water reservoir at Cambewarra, as well as the Far North Collector Road network.
+The project has completed the Gateway determination process and draft Development Controls and Local Infrastructure Contributions Framework were exhibited in August-September 2024 to guide future development, with detailed planning expected to be completed by mid-2026 and housing delivery over the following decade.

 The Yards, Bomaderry